The refined class number formula for Drinfeld modules: Introduction

 Taelman's class number formula for $E/\co_K$ in \cite{TAM} states that the ratio of co-volumes in $\F_\infty^\times$ of the $A$-lattices $\co_K$ and $\UU(E/\co_K)$, multiplied by the characteristic polynomial of $H(E/\co_K)$, coincides with the special $L$-value of $E/\co_K$.
 To be more precise, this first term is defined through the determinant that measures the relative positions of $\co_K$ and $\UU(E/\co_K)$ in $K_\infty$, but see also Remarks 8 and 14 in loc. cit.

-As is by now common in the study of equivariant special $L$-value formulas (see for example \cite{bdals,mcrc,bufl99,bk,cfksv,kakde,RWnew}), our refined class number formula for $(E,K/k)$ takes values in the relative algebraic $K$-theory of group rings.
+Our main result, the refined class number formula for $(E,K/k)$ (see Theorem \ref{thm:mainA}, and Theorem \ref{MT} for a precise version thereof), compares the special $L$-value for $(E,K/k)$ to the refined Euler characteristic of the complex of units for $(E,K/k)$.
+Specifically, we consider the image of the special $L$-value for $(E,K/k)$ under the canonical homomorphism to the relative algebraic $K_0$-group of the ring inclusion $A[G]\subset\FiG$ (see Remark \ref{impartial} for the explicit definition of this homomorphism).

-Specifically, in Theorem \ref{MT} we prove that in $K_0(A[G],\F_\infty[G])$, the canonical image of the special $L$-value for $(E,K/k)$ is equal to the refined Euler characteristic of the complex of units for $(E,K/k)$.
+Relative $K_0$-groups of inclusions of group rings are by now regarded as the natural environment for equivariant special $L$-value formulas (see for example \cite{bdals,mcrc,bufl99,bk,cfksv,kakde,RWnew}).
+In particular, $K_0(A[G],\FiG)$ is the natural environment for the refined Euler characteristic of a pair $(C,\mu)$ comprising: a perfect complex $C$ of $A[G]$-modules (that satisfies an additional condition as in Definition \ref{Dpc}); and an $\Fi$-trivialisation $\mu$ of $C$ (in the sense of \cite[\S 2.3.2]{omac}).
+The adjective `refined' refers here to the fact that the refined Euler characteristic of $(C,\mu)$ maps to the classical Euler characteristic of $C$ in the Grothendiek group $K_0(A[G])$.

-Refined Euler characteristics can be defined by mimicking the use of Deligne's determinant functor (with values in the category of virtual objects) that is made by Breuning and Burns in \cite{Breuning Burns}.
-For simplicity, we use instead a completely explicit definition in the special case of interest for this article.
+Such refined Euler characteristics can be defined by mimicking the use of Deligne's determinant functor (with values in the category of virtual objects) that is made by Breuning and Burns in \cite{Breuning Burns} (see Remark \ref{ECRemark}).
+They provide a conceptual and general interpretation of the ratios of co-volumes that occur in \cite{TAM,fghp}.

-Nevertheless, we find it interesting to recall in Appendix \ref{recapp} their formal definition in terms of determinant functors, since it provides a conceptual and general interpretation of the ratios of co-volumes that occur in \cite{TAM,fghp}.
+For simplicity, we use instead a completely explicit definition in the special case of interest for this article (see Definition \ref{ECex}).
+In particular, other than to state Theorem \ref{thm:mainA}, we do not use the term `trivialisation' in the rest of this article.